Demis Hassabis: AlphaFold

 In November 2020, DeepMind again announced world-beating results in the CASP14 edition of the competition with AlphaFold 2, a new version of the system.
-It achieved a median global distance test (GDT) score of 87.0 across protein targets in the challenging free-modeling category, much higher than the same 2018 results with a median GDT < 60, and an overall error of less than the width of an atom (<1 Angstrom), making it competitive with experimental methods, and leading the organisers of CASP to declare the problem essentially solved.
+It achieved a median global distance test (GDT) score of 87.0 across protein targets in the challenging free-modelling category, much higher than the same 2018 results with a median GDT < 60, and an overall error of less than the width of an atom (<1 Angstrom), making it competitive with experimental methods, and leading the organisers of CASP to declare the problem essentially solved.
 Over the next year DeepMind used AlphaFold2 to fold all 200 million proteins known to science, and made the system and these structures openly and freely available for anyone to use via the AlphaFold Protein Structure Database developed in collaboration with EMBL-EBI.

 Personal life

+Hassabis and his family live in North London.
+He is a lifelong fan of Liverpool FC.
+Hassabis' father is a Greek Cypriot who grew up as an only child and was the first of his family to attend university but, according to Sebastian Mallaby, "he was too much of a bohemian free spirit to abide office work", as he was an aspiring singer-songwriter and made a living out of selling toys out of the back of a van.
+Hassabis' mother was a Chinese Singaporean, who grew up poor and an orphan.
+She was adopted by a relative and studied nursing, but worked as a retail clerk and part-time as a cleaner.
+Other than English, Hassabis understands some Greek as well and says he is proud and enthusiastic about his Greek origin, being a regular visitor to Greece and having "a lot of contact with the Greek side of things".
+He met and conversed with Greek Prime Minister Kyriakos Mitsotakis in 2025.

-Hassabis resides in North London with his family.
-He is also a lifelong fan of Liverpool FC.
-Hassabis is the main subject of the documentary called The Thinking Game, which premiered at the 2024's Tribeca Festival, from the same filmmaker as the award-winning documentary AlphaGo (2017) which chronicles the famous 2016 $1M challenge match in Seoul, South Korea, between Lee Sedol and AlphaGo.
+Hassabis is the main subject of the documentary The Thinking Game, which premiered at the 2024 Tribeca Festival, by the same filmmaker as the award-winning documentary AlphaGo (2017), which chronicles the famous 2016 $1M challenge match in Seoul, South Korea, between Lee Sedol and AlphaGo.
+In 2026, a book-length biography by Sebastian Mallaby was published, The Infinity Machine: Demis Hassabis, DeepMind and the Quest for Superintelligence.